Nostalgintosh/TILDoculogue/PROGRAMMING/Coto/Coto.md

 ## Documenting my own programming language
 This bare metal programming language is made to but anything.

-This have a Compiler, Language, and Shell.
+This language is a Compiler, Language, and Shell.
+Simular to **PowerShell** one part BashShell, the other part Language.